The temporal lobe is one of the four lobes of the mammalian brain. It is located on the sides of your cerebral cortex, below the parietal lobe.

 Thankfully, lobectomy surgeries are rare.
 Why?
 Because the brain has the capacity to heal itself.

 Through neurogenesis and neuroplasticity, we can grow older but we can actually grow better.
-We can grow new brain cells and new connections and do things that are extraordinary.—Jim Kwik, the Author of Mindavalley’s Superbrain Program
+We can grow new brain cells and new connections and do things that are extraordinary.—Jim Kwik, the Author of Mindavalley’s Superbrain Quest

 Why Do They Say Fear Lies Deep Within Your Mind?

-According to an interview with Dr. Rahul Jandial, a neurosurgeon and scientist at City of Hope Cancer Center in Los Angeles, California, stated that you can surgically remove on part of your temporal lobe as part of a brain surgery called selective amygdalohippocampectomy.
+According to an interview with Dr. Rahul Jandial, a neurosurgeon and scientist at City of Hope Cancer Center in Los Angeles, California, stated that you can surgically remove one part of your temporal lobe as part of a brain surgery called selective amygdalohippocampectomy.

 Now that is a mouth full!